Axon Framework & Axon Server 4.6 - Out Now!

 OpenTracing is dead – long live OpenTelemetry!
 The OpenTracing standard is deprecated in favor of OpenTelemetry.
 With release 4.6.0, we’re introducing support for the new OpenTelemetry standard, as well as improved tracing support for many Axon Framework components.
 These enhancements will significantly enhance the insights you get from tracing.
 You can read about it in the reference guide.

 The move from javax to Jakarta is a critical step for the future of Java.
 Now, Axon Framework has specific maven dependencies based on Jakarta instead of javax, so you can use the framework with any other framework that depends uses Jakarta.
+You can read more about it in this blog.

 When executing a replay, you can provide a reset context.
 Previously, you could only access this context during the reset.
 Now, this context is available during the entire replay.
 Want to learn more about replays & how they work?
 This blog contains everything you need to know.